-Set Your Priorities
+Set Your Wedding Budget Priorities

 Before you do anything budget-related, you and your partner have to decide your top priorities for your wedding day.
-Chances are you won’t be able to throw an unlimited amount of money at everything you both want, so it’s important to decide together what areas will get the most attention.
-We recommend you each make a list of priorities, from highest to lowest, and then share.
-From there, choose the top three areas you both think are most important, and plan to spend a good chunk of your budget on those areas.
-If you realize that none of your top three priorities matches, maybe switch to a top-two or top-four list, where each of you gets to choose one or two must-haves.
-Then list out the other areas below those top priorities, from highest to lowest, so you know how to allocate the remaining budget.
+Chances are you won’t be able to throw unlimited amounts of money at everything you both want, so it’s important to decide together what areas will get the most attention.
+We recommend you each make a list of priorities separately, from highest to lowest, and then share them with one another.

 Talk to Anyone Who Is Contributing

-Crunch the Numbers
+Crunch The Numbers

-Now that you know your priorities and you know who is contributing money to the wedding, it’s time to figure out exactly how much you and your partner are willing and able to spend.
-This number will be different for every couple, but one thing we always tell couples is that this number should be realistic.
-Meaning: it needs to fit your personal finances and long-term goals, not the other way around.
+Now that you know your priorities and know who is contributing money to the wedding, it’s time to figure out exactly how much you and your partner are willing to spend.
+This number will vary for every couple, but it should always be realistic.
+Meaning it needs to fit your personal finances and long-term goals, not the other way around.

 Determine Your Guest Count

 Even if you’re not on a tight budget, take some time to think about what size wedding you really want.
-Then think about the financials in terms of how much you and your partner want to allocate to food and beverage and how that breaks down per-person.
-From there, you should be able to budget out multiple scenarios (with varying guest counts) and choose the one you like the most.
+Then think about the financials in terms of how much you and your partner want to allocate to catering and how that breaks down per-person.
+From there, you should be able to budget out multiple scenarios with varying guest counts and choose the one you like the most.

 Research, Research, Research

-While researching, also note the price differences for getting married during the week versus on a weekend and the prices differences for each month of the year.
-There are so many clever ways to save money on your wedding, so do as much research as you can!
+While researching, also note the price differences for getting married during the week versus the weekend and the price differences for each month of the year.
+There are many creative ways to save money on your wedding, so do as much research on your options as you can.

-Prepare for the Unexpected
+Prepare For The Unexpected

-You may have money in your everyday budget set aside for travel, and the honeymoon would come out of that so it makes sense to keep them separated.
-Or, perhaps it’s easier to set one budget and make sure everything wedding and honeymoon related fits into that budget.
-There’s really not one right way to do it.
+You may have money in your daily budget set aside for travel, and the honeymoon would come out of that, so it makes sense to keep them separated.
+Or, perhaps it’s easier to set one budget and include everything wedding and honeymoon related into that.
+There’s no one right way to do it.
 Just be realistic and decide what works for your unique situation.